Happiness is to Mood as Rain is to Storm

 Final thoughts

-When we shift from the illusion of chasing happiness to the practice of cultivating a resilient emotional environment, we reach a more sustainable, compassionate relationship with our own feelings.
+When we shift from the illusion of chasing happiness to the practice of cultivating a resilient emotional environment, we get to a more sustainable, compassionate relationship with our own feelings.
 We learn to honor the full spectrum of our emotional weather, embracing both clouds and sunshine.
-And in doing so, we not only make room for the spontaneous, unforced moments of joy but also build a foundation that supports wellbeing across the entire emotional climate.
+Even so, in doing so, we not only make room for the spontaneous, unforced moments of joy but also build a foundation that supports wellbeing across the entire emotional climate.
 The sun will always rise, and with a weather‑wise mindset, we’ll be ready to bask in its light whenever it comes.